qteatime/kate/docs/source/dev/manual/packing/configuration.rst

   | A list of accessibility provisions that the game offers to allow more
     players to play the game.
 We always encourage developers to look into ways of making their games more accessible.
-This setting helps players who need accessibility options to filter items in the store to those they can play.
+This setting helps players who need accessibility options to filter items in the catalog to those they can play.
 The `Xbox Acessibility Guidelines <https://learn.microsoft.com/en-us/gaming/accessibility/guidelines>`_ are a good resource to get more familiar with accessibility in video games.